lorenyeung/go-npmdl/README.md

 # pkgdl go script

 ## Purpose
-Download a bunch of packages and cache them in an Binary Manager's remote repository
+Download a bunch of packages and cache them in a Binary Manager's remote repository

 ## Installation
 Find your go home (`go env`)